ibm-cloud-docs/bare-metal/about.md

 {{site.data.keyword.baremetal_long}} are the cornerstone for your infrastructure-as-a-service solution.
 Whether you're a gaming developer who requires high-speed I/O or you need to up high-performance servers for your users, {{site.data.keyword.baremetal_short}} can answer your compute needs.
 {:shortdesc}

-Your {{site.data.keyword.baremetal_short) is an hourly or monthly, single-tenant server that's dedicated to you; it's not shared in any part, including server resources, with other customers.
+Your {{site.data.keyword.baremetal_short}} is an hourly or monthly, single-tenant server that's dedicated to you; it's not shared in any part, including server resources, with other customers.
 You manage your server, which is provisioned without a hypervisor, and can be deployed in one or more data center.
 Multiple {{site.data.keyword.baremetal_short}} can communicate on the {{site.data.keyword.cloud_notm}} virtual private network as if stationed on the same rack.

 ## Servers for every workload
 {: #servers_every_need}